Location of Adventure

 Group Size Limit

-A very important feature of our family Botswana safari is the limited group size, as nature expeditions are best experienced with small groups of travelers.
+A very important feature of our family Botswana safari is the limited group size, as nature expeditions are best experienced in intimate settings with fewer travelers.
+We further divide our group into two safari vehicles, with no more than seven passengers each, for even more personalized wildlife encounters.

-An essential element of this safari is our use of specialized 4x4 vehicles, facilitating unmatched wildlife viewing opportunities.
-Typically, we use open 4x4 Land Rovers, with a unique suspension system and an open-top, open-sided, tiered seating arrangement designed to maximize wildlife viewing opportunities and comfort.
-On occasion, we will use 4x4 Stretch Land Cruisers with a similar design.
-During the green season, it is common to have a shade net over the vehicle to provide sun protection and cover during the rains.
+An essential element of this safari is our use of a combination of two specialized vehicles during different parts of the trip, facilitating unmatched wildlife viewing opportunities.
+Sometimes we travel in open Land Cruisers that provide a comfortable and safe ride over the sometimes uneven terrain of Botswana’s desert and delta environs.
+We also use 4x4 Land Rovers, with a unique suspension system and an open-sided, tiered seating arrangement designed to maximize wildlife viewing opportunities and comfort.
+It is common to have a shade net over the vehicle to provide sun protection and cover during possible intermittent rains.
 This protective net comes off during the cooler summer months in Botswana to allow the sun to warm us on morning and afternoon drives.

-The vehicle has nine cushioned passenger seats, one in front next to the driver, followed by two rows of three seats each and a row of two seats at the back, though we limit our capacity to just eight travelers in the vehicle.
-There is a mini-fridge stocked with cold drinks and a small library with reference books and field guides.
-This custom-built vehicle sports front bull bars and runner boards, as well as a full recovery kit, including spare tires and a high lift jack.
-Vehicles are updated or replaced regularly and meticulously maintained to provide our guests with an unmatched safari experience.
+Both types of vehicles have 10 cushioned passenger seats—one in front next to the driver, followed by three rows of three seats each—though we limit our capacity to seven travelers per vehicle each with a window seat on wildlife drives during our Family Botswana Safari, again for maximum comfort, viewing and photo opportunities.
+Vehicles have a mini fridge stocked with cold drinks, a small library with reference books and field guides, and ponchos for each traveler in case of rain.
+Each custom-built vehicle sports front bull bars and runner boards, as well as a full recovery kit, including spare tires and a high-lift jack.
+Vehicles are updated or replaced regularly and meticulously maintained to provide our guests with an outstanding safari experience.

 Our Private Leaders

-There is no strenuous activity involved during this safari, though a safari vehicle frequently offers a bumpy ride.
+A safari vehicle frequently offers a bumpy ride.
 Wildlife drives often involve long hours of sitting and sometimes bouncing around.
-While we don't consider this strenuous, it can be uncomfortable and pose a physical demand on the body.
+While we don't consider this strenuous, it can be uncomfortable and may pose a particular type of physical demand on the body.
 Children must be able to sit still and be quiet while searching for or in the presence of wildlife.
-Travelers must be able to climb into and out of the raised 4x4 trucks that we use for safari vehicles.
-They must also be able to walk to and from the vehicle to our camp accommodations, which sometimes involves walking over uneven ground or on boardwalks.
-Safari accommodations and vehicles are not climate controlled and, depending on the seasonality, temperatures can range from quite cold to extremely hot so it is critical that travelers come prepared.
-Additionally, while any short walks are optional, you will get the most out of your safari experience if you can walk a mile or two over uneven ground without assistance.
-Please note, however, that in general, children 15 and under are not permitted to participate in walking safaris.
-Travelers with an adventurous spirit will often enjoy the closest animal encounters.
+All travelers must be able to climb into and out of raised 4x4 safari trucks.
+Travelers must also be able to walk to and from the vehicle to our camp accommodations, sometimes walking over uneven ground or on boardwalks.
+Additionally, while any short walks are considered optional, you will get the most out of your safari experience if you can walk a mile or two over uneven ground without assistance.
+Please note, however, that in general, children 15 and under are not permitted to participate in general walking safaris, they will be able to explore close to camp and participate in the bushman walk.
+Days spent on safari can be long, as mornings typically start before daybreak and evening meals are served after sundown.
+Safari accommodations and vehicles are not climate controlled and, depending on the seasonality, temperatures can range from quite cold to extremely hot, so it is critical that travelers come prepared.
+We recommend that all travelers have an adventurous spirit, as you will often enjoy the closest animal encounters.

 Important Information About This Trip